Employees who are collecting UI benefits are required to register with the Wisconsin Job Service and conduct at least 4 weekly work search actions

 Employees must personally and diligently search for work.
 Reasonableness may vary from one labor market to another.
 Unreasonable limitations by an employee as to salary, hours, or conditions of work may indicate an employee is not making a reasonable search for suitable work.

-The employee's new employer must verify the new employment information with the department by calling the UI Employer Line at 414-438-7705
+The employee's new employer must verify the new employment information with the department by calling the Employer Assistance Line at 414-438-7705.

 The new employer will need to provide their UI account number,